gussamer/sfetup/README.md

 *requires root

+- installjdk8: installs the java jdk 8 for linux for vscodes salesfore extensions

 - lsgh: lists your github repositories

 - mkgh: create new public github repository

 - mkgl: create new public gitlab repository (under development)

+- mkjwt: helper script for creating certificates for sfdx connected apps for the jwt auth flow

 - ucode: updates vscode to the latest*